Zero-pointed manifolds: Duality

-where the left equivalence is by inspection that of the previous display, the middle equivalence is by induction, and the right equivalence is by definition of the iterated bar construction.
+where the left equivalence is by inspection of the previous display, the middle equivalence is by induction on $n$, and the right equivalence is by definition of the iterated bar construction.

 \end{proof}